dtourek/workout-timer/README.md

 # workout-timer
-A simple workout timer for interval training.
-The timer is designed for high intensity interval training (HIIT) and tabata training.
-The timer is designed to be simple and easy to use.
-The timer is designed to be used in a web browser.
+A simple workout timer for any interval purpose.
+The timer could be used e.g. for high intensity interval training (HIIT) and tabata training.

+The timer is designed to be simple and easy to use and ready for any web browser.

 ## Installation
 1. `yarn`